JGELLO/LaraINV/README.md

 ### How to run
-* Location the file folder
+* Locate the file folder
 * type "cmd" on location of file
 * type into cmd "php artisan migrate"
 * simple take the information given for the local website